 Temperature Sensor Placement

 In remote greenhouse temperature monitoring, sensor placement is very important.
 Make sure to situate them throughout each greenhouse to ensure full coverage.
-For the most thorough picture of the temperature inside a greenhouse, place sensors both in the center of the room out of direct sunlight and next to the thermostat controlling the room temperature.
+For the most thorough picture of the temperature inside a greenhouse, place sensors in both these locations:

 Year-Round and Around the Clock